24x7learning/lt-docs/source/classroom-training/training-access.rst

                            :scale: 120 %
                            :align: center

-                      | * The user must provide action plan response as the comment and submit it to the reporting manager for the review.
+                      | * The user must provide action plan response as a comment and submit it to the reporting manager for the review.
-                      | * The reporting manager then reviews the response and sends it back to the user.
+                      | * The reporting manager reviews the response and sends it back to the user.
-                      | * The review is done in 2 attempts:

-                            | o **Appraised:** When the review status is appraised, it signify the end
-                            | o **Needs Improvment:**

     | - |Prework-Tab|: It allows users to upload the pre-work resources and also displays any resources uploaded by the administrator.
     | - |Assessment-Tab|: